 We need help in making God-honoring changes in our lives.
-Last time I covered the 1st 5 steps to achieve lasting change.
+Last time I covered the first 5 steps to achieve lasting change.
 Here’s the rest.

 6. Evaluate your failures